-All media releases prepared by the LRCG Subcommittee will be forwarded to the LRCG for release by the Chairperson.
-If the recovery process is of such a nature that State involvement is involved, reference should be made to State EM Policy - Emergency Public Information to ensure appropriate processes are followed and adhered to.
+All media releases prepared by the LRCG Advisory Groups will be forwarded to the LRCG for release by the nominated spokesperson.
+If the recovery process is of such a nature that State involvement is involved, reference should be made to State EM Policy - Emergency Public Information to ensure appropriate processes are followed.